Jyoti229/AI-Powered-Fitness-Health-Predictor/README.md

-# AI_Powered Fitness & Health Predictor
+# AI-Powered Fitness & Health Predictor

 An AI-powered web application that predicts an individual’s fitness level and health condition using lifestyle and physiological data.
 The project demonstrates end-to-end machine learning pipeline development — from data generation to web integration using Flask.